romanlehner/kodekloud-engineer/senior_devops_tasks/Environment_variables_in_Kubernetes.md

 Define Four environment variables as mentioned below: a.)
 The first env should be named as NODE_NAME, set valueFrom fieldref and fieldPath should be spec.nodeName.

 b.)
-The second env should be named as POD_NAME, set valueFrom fieldref and fieldPath should be metadata.name.
+The second env should be named as POD_NAME, set valueFrom fieldref and fieldPath should be `metadata.name`.

 c.)
 The third env should be named as POD_IP, set valueFrom fieldref and fieldPath should be status.podIP.